Back to menu

 Photo: ICCD E069978.

 Finally, let us have a look at some sarcophagi with the representation of Orpheus, which, according to Calza, seem to be characteristic of the Ostian marble workshops.
 If in fact that of Orpheus was one of the first pagan myths to be adopted by early Christian iconography, it is only in Ostia that we find it taken to the sculpture of the sarcophagi before the middle of the 3rd century.
 That on these sarcophagi the representation is certainly Christian is demonstrated by the fact that the ferocious animals that surrounded the Thracian poet in pagan iconography were replaced by sheep, rams and doves.
 In the example from St. Herculanus,[18] a Christian allusion could also be the fisherman with fish caught on a hook, which occupies the preserved end of the slab.
-The sarcophagus, found in the oratory next to the theater,[19] was certainly reused by a Christian, as evidenced by the inscription hic Quiriacus dormit in pace on the adapted lid, and this reuse, apart from the iconography of Orpheus, makes certain that the sarcophagus was intended for Christian use already at the time of its first use.
-The oratory near the theater from which the latter sarcophagus comes is connected to well-known and documented facts of Ostia's Christianity: it was built in the 5th or 6th century, above and at the expense of one of the nymphaea that flanked the front of the theater on the Decumanus Maximus, on the spot where, under Claudius the Goth (in 268-270), were martyred Aurea ("a most holy young woman, born of a noble line, the daughter of Emperors and a Christian from the cradle") and her companions (the bishop Cyriacus, the presbyter Maximus, the deacon Archelaus, 17 soldiers) according to the account of the Acta Sanctorum and the Acta Martyrum ad Ostia Tiberina sub Glaudio Gothico, published in 1795 by De Magistris.
+The sarcophagus, found in the oratory next to the theatre,[19] was certainly reused by a Christian, as evidenced by the inscription hic Quiriacus dormit in pace on the adapted lid, and this reuse, apart from the iconography of Orpheus, makes certain that the sarcophagus was intended for Christian use already at the time of its first use.
+The oratory near the theatre from which the latter sarcophagus comes is connected to well-known and documented facts of Ostia's Christianity: it was built in the 5th or 6th century, above and at the expense of one of the nymphaea that flanked the front of the theatre on the Decumanus Maximus, on the spot where, under Claudius the Goth (in 268-270), were martyred Aurea ("a most holy young woman, born of a noble line, the daughter of Emperors and a Christian from the cradle") and her companions (the bishop Cyriacus, the presbyter Maximus, the deacon Archelaus, 17 soldiers) according to the account of the Acta Sanctorum and the Acta Martyrum ad Ostia Tiberina sub Glaudio Gothico, published in 1795 by De Magistris.

 Sarcophagus with Orpheus.